redpanda-data/console/docs/features/protobuf.md

 ### Git repository

 If you want to provide the files via a git repository, put all of your required .proto files in there.
-It doesn't matter in what directory as Kowl will search for all files with the file extension `.proto` in your repository up to a directory depth of 5 levels.
+It doesn't matter in what directory as Console will search for all files with the file extension `.proto` in your repository up to a directory depth of 5 levels.
 All files with other file extensions will be ignored.

 ```yaml